Pieohpah/gps-file-converter/docs/output.md

 ## Output methods
 You can output geo data in two ways: To file or to string.

-- exportGPX, exportKML, exportGeoJSON: exports geo data to a file from disk
+- exportGPX, exportKML, exportGeoJSON: exports geo data to a file on disk
 - stringify: outputs a string of the content of the corresponding format

 ### Examples